Russia rejects UK claim of trying to replace Ukraine leader - NewsBreak

 Russia rejects UK claim of trying to replace Ukraine leader

-Murayev’s Nashi party — whose name echoes the former extensive Russian youth movement that supported President Vladimir Putin — is regarded as sympathetic to Russia, but Murayev on Sunday pushed back characterizing it as pro-Russia.

-“The time of pro-Western and pro-Russian politicians in Ukraine is gone forever,” he said in a Facebook post.
-Shortly before the British statement was made public, he posted his face superimposed on a James Bond movie poster and the comment “Details tomorrow.”

 The U.K. government made the claim based on an intelligence assessment, without providing evidence to back it up.
-It comes amid high tensions between Moscow and the West over Russia’s designs on Ukraine and each side’s increasing accusations that the other is planning provocations.
+It comes amid high tensions between Moscow and the West over Russia’s designs on Ukraine.

 “The disinformation spread by the British Foreign Office is more evidence that it is the NATO countries, led by the Anglo-Saxons, who are escalating tensions around Ukraine,” Russian Foreign Ministry spokeswoman Maria Zakharova said on the Telegram messaging app Sunday.
 “We call on the British Foreign Office to stop provocative activities, stop spreading nonsense.”